Speaker | Time | Text |

 No, I don't blame you. | ||

-And I can assure you that There are a number of findings that are really pretty unusual and pretty bizarre. | ||
+And I can assure you that there are a number of findings that are really pretty unusual. | ||

-And if we look at the findings that have occurred in these animals that have been found, there are a number of them that are very, very difficult to explain in terms of what we as people, enormously capable, if we are in a scientific mode, are capable of doing. | ||
+And if we look at the findings that have occurred in these animals and found, there are a number of them that are very, very difficult to explain in terms of what we as people, enormously capable as we are in fact in that mode, are capable of doing. | ||

-They're relatively well-known materials That simply would defy human capability. | ||
+They're relatively well-known materials that simply would defy human capability. | ||

-And the examples, or a number of them, would include one, that these animals are found in a relatively trackless area. | ||
+And the examples, or a number of them, would include, or I would include one, that these animals are found in a relatively trackless area. | ||

-They're found out and found dead, you know, anywhere from a hundred feet to several hundred yards or even miles from the nearest road or the nearest A farmhouse, a ranch home, and the animals are found without any tracks, vehicular tracks, or human tracks of any kind. | ||
+They're found out and found dead, you know, anywhere from 100 feet to several hundred yards or even miles from the nearest road or the nearest farmhouse or ranch home. | ||

 Even though the ground may be wet, it's difficult to understand how that happens, but it does. | ||

-Is that, um, is that typical, Doctor, um, more so than not, that they're found and tracked? | ||
+Is that typical, Doctor, more so than not, that they're found in every case? | ||

-I have, I have, uh, checked a number of cases where clearly The cause of death in the animal has been predator attack. | ||
+I have checked in a number of cases where clearly the cause of death in the animal has been predator attack. | ||

-I mean, just, it's obvious. | ||
+I mean, it's obvious. | ||

 It doesn't take a lot of imagination to figure that out. | ||